Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ![successful delete](/documentation/testing/admin_delete_2.png)

-Also want admin to be able to delete a comment, if a user has put up a comment that needs to be removed. so similar to the post delete, they select the comment, set action to delete and click go.
+Also I want admin to be able to delete a comment, if a user has put up a comment that needs to be removed.
+So similar to the post delete, they select the comment, set action to delete and click go.

 ![select comment for delete](/documentation/testing/admin_delete_3.png)